 "Music can change the world" - Ludwig Von Beethoven

-Emerald Coast Music Alliance is the brainchild of Alon Goldstein, an Israeli-born pianist who has played all over the world.
-Goldstein formed the group in the hopes of keeping the magic of art, specifically the art of classical music, alive.
-The group works in partnership with the Northwest Florida Symphony Orchestra and relies on donations to fund its efforts, which consist of taking world-class musicians directly to populations who would have little or no opportunity for such an experience.
-This is done free of charge.
-Venues have included school classrooms, autism centers, after-school programs, facilities for those with special needs and assisted living facilities.
+Emerald Coast Music Alliance (ECMA) is the brainchild of Alon Goldstein, an Israeli-born pianist who has played all over the world.
+In 2017, Goldstein formed the group in the hopes of keeping the magic of the arts, specifically the art of classical music, alive.
+The ECMA works in partnership with the Northwest Florida Symphony Orchestra and relies on donations to fund its efforts.
+Since its inception, Emerald Coast Music Alliance has held week-long festivals each January across Northwest Florida.
+Goldstein brings world class musicians to perform for populations who would normally not have access to such; elementary through high school students, facilities for special needs populations, autism centers, assisted living and senior centers, and child care programs.

-Since its inception in 2017, Emerald Coast Music Alliance has held week-long festivals each January.
 In 2017, Goldstein and other distinguished musicians performed at five venues serving youth and adults.
 In 2018, the program expanded to a piano and string quartet which performed at 15 locations.
 In 2019, Goldstein brought the Grammy-nominated cellist Amit Peled and the Peabody Cello Gang, a group of gifted students from the Peabody Institute in Baltimore, to perform 25 times in 17 different locations.
-The 2020 Festival features Alon Goldstein, four guest pianists playing one piano simultaneously, Concert Artist Guild International Competition winners; JiJi, a classical guitarist, and Mitya Nilov, a percussionist along with a brass quintet.
+The 2020 Festival grew to over 40 performances, featuring Alon Goldstein, four of Goldstein's student pianists - who in one performance were simultaneously playing on one piano.
+Guest musicians included a Brass Quintet and Concert Artist Guild International Competition winners; JiJi, a classical guitarist, and Mitya Nilov, a percussionist.